 Advanced Functional Materials

-Cellular and Biomaterials Engineering
+Organism and Biomaterials Engineering

 Engineering of biological systems is rapidly accelerating in scope and scale.
 Further innovation can shape the economy of the future.
 To this end, our faculty are investigating key problems related to biotechnology and biomedicine.
 Faculty work across multiple scales and disciplines.
-This includes unique capabilities in organism engineering, such as the genetic modification of plants and yeasts, biophysics, investigating the emergent properties of cells and cell consortia such as biofilms and adhesion, and materials, such as the encapsulation of biological molecules in polymer structures.
+This includes unique capabilities in organism engineering, such as the genetic modification of plants and microbes to make cell factories, biophysics, investigating the emergent properties of cells and cell consortia such as biofilms and adhesion, and materials, such as the encapsulation of biological molecules in polymer structures.
 Methods are used from bioprocessing, cell culture, metabolic and protein engineering, synthetic biology, nanotechnology, and materials science.
 Our work aims to impact chemicals synthesis, pharmaceuticals production, personalized medicine, and medical devices.